delhoyo31415/boolegen/README.md

 # boolegen
 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://opensource.org/licenses/gpl-3.0.html) ![checks](https://github.com/delhoyo31415/boolegen/actions/workflows/ci.yml/badge.svg)

-`boolegen` is a simple CLI (for now) tool which calculates the complete truth table of an expression and outputs a file which can be read by LPL Boole.
+`boolegen` is a simple CLI (for now) tool which calculates the complete truth table of boolean expressions and outputs a file which can be read by LPL Boole.

 [LPL Boole](https://www.gradegrinder.net/images/static-page-img/Boole-main-linux.png) is a program used to practice writing [truth tables](https://en.wikipedia.org/wiki/Truth_table).
 It allows you to write the value of subexpressions of the main expression so that you can more easily calculate the final value of it.
 It also checks whether the truth values you have typed are indeed the correct ones.
 However, for medium sized expressions with more than three variables this task can become quite tedious.